willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 > and collaboration between individual scientists or among small groups.
 This
 > is often overlooked as scientists are more and more forced to enact
 > reproducibility by a growing public debate on the “reproducibilty crisis”, by
-> journals demanding data published along with the manuscript, by funding
+> journals demanding data published along with the manuscript, or by funding
 > agencies more vigorously enforcing open-data policies.
 >
 > After demonstrating how reproducibility is often undermined, this talk seeks